okb1creativedesignbureau-spec/OKB-1_Creative_Design_Bureau/products/cad-VFW614-ATTAS.md

 ## CAD Reconstruction Focus

+- Variant-specific external geometry
-Variant-specific external geometry, Instrumentation and probe integration, Structural changes distinct from production aircraft, Accurate preservation of research configuration
+- Instrumentation and probe integration
+- Structural changes distinct from production aircraft
+- Accurate preservation of research configuration

 This model intentionally differs from the production variant, reflecting the aircraft’s role as a flying laboratory rather than a transport.